 Funkwhale is an open source federated version of Grooveshark or SoundCloud, which lets you easily discover and share music online through a music-oriented social network.
 It’s still being developed, but you can try it out at the demo link below, or join one of the “whales” listed on the project website.

 WEBSITE – Funkwhale

 DEMO SITE – Funkwhale Demo

 Prismo is an open source federated alternative to Reddit.
-It’s still under development, but you can have a go on the demo site below.
+It’s still under development, but you can have a go on a demo site below.

 Carnet is a free open alternative to Google Keep, featuring notetaking, todo lists, images, audio and syncing with NextCloud, with Google Drive support planned.
 It’s still in beta testing, which is why it’s in Bubbling Under.